aurimontem/Mesa_Leuven_Convergence/README.md

-# MESA@Leuven Friday Morning Lab

-# Best Practices: Convergence Testing
+# MESA@Leuven Best Practices Lab -- Convergence Testing (Friday Morning)

 In this brief morning lab session, we will go over best practices for solving partial differential equations numerically, specifically in the context of the MESA Stellar Evolution Code.